plotly/academy/_react/6-testing.md

 Unit testing is the practice of testing the smallest possible *units* of our code, functions.
 We run our tests and automatically verify that our functions do the thing we expect them to do.
 We assert that, given a set of inputs, our functions return the proper values and handle problems.

-We'll be using the [Mocha](https://github.com/mochajs/mocha) test framework to run the tests and [expect](http://github.com/mjackson/expect) for assertions.
-These libraries make writing tests as easy as speaking - you `describe` a unit of your code and `expect` `it` to do the correct thing.
+We'll be using the [Jest](https://facebook.github.io/jest/) test framework by facebook.
+It was written to help test react apps, and is perfect for that purpose!
+It makes writing tests as easy as speaking - you `describe` a unit of your code and `expect` `it` to do the correct thing.

 ### Basics